tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/authorize-with-shared-key.md

  The following sections describe how to construct the `Authorization` header.

 ### Constructing the Signature String
- How you construct the signature string depends on which service and version you are authenticating against and which authentication scheme you are using.
+ How you construct the signature string depends on which service and version you are authorizing against and which authorization scheme you are using.
 When constructing the signature string, keep in mind the following:

 -   The VERB portion of the string is the HTTP verb, such as GET or PUT, and must be uppercase.

--   For Shared Key authentication for the Blob, Queue, and File services, each header included in the signature string may appear only once.
+-   For Shared Key authorization for the Blob, Queue, and File services, each header included in the signature string may appear only once.
 If any header is duplicated, the service returns status code 400 (Bad Request).

 -   The values of all standard HTTP headers must be included in the string in the order shown in the signature format, without the header names.
 These headers may be empty if they are not being specified as part of the request; in that case, only the new-line character is required.